-Mr. Leal's responsibilities for the Iowa Park Band Program include recruitment and interaction with the 5th grade, overseeing aspects of the WFGMS Band Program, specifically the 6th grade beginning band classes, 7th and 8th grade ensembles, assisting with high school marching band, assisting with Varsity Wind Ensemble and directing the high school non varsity concert band.
+Mr. Leal's responsibilities for the Iowa Park Band Program include overseeing all aspects of the WFGMS Band Program, specifically 5th grade recruitment, 6th grade beginning band classes, 7th and 8th grade Advanced Band Ensembles, assisting with high school marching band, assisting with Varsity Wind Ensemble.
+Mr. Leal is excited to lead the WFGMS Middle School Band Program!

 Mr. Leal's professional affiliations include Texas Music Educators Association (TMEA), Kappa Kappa Psi and Association of Texas Small School Bands (ATSSB).

-In his spare time Mr. Leal enjoys traveling (His most recent trip to Japan) and spending time with his wife Katy Leal and their two pugs Jasmine and Marty.
+In his spare time Mr. Leal enjoys traveling (His most recent trip to Japan) and spending time with his wife Katy Leal and young daughter Sophie!

 Mr. Leal looks forward to working with the students at Iowa Park CISD and helping to continue the tradition of excellence while helping to guide the students and band program to greater future achievements!